 We conducted creative tests around three areas – structure, audience, and messaging.
 The results provided us with insights to help the client understand what variables were important and what their audience liked.
 In the creative test for messaging, we addressed one of the questions in our hypothesis.
 Which messaging would resonate more to an athletic audience: comfort- or fit-focused messaging?
 We tested the two variations, and the results revealed that comfort-focused saw a 379% greater click-through rate.
 This test helped us discover what connects with our target audience and will help guide messaging for future campaigns.

-In our next blog post, we will dive deeper into creative testing best practices and how you can plan and gather your creative assets successfully.
-Also, if you want to learn more about improving your social strategy, stay tuned for Part 3 of our Digital Learning Series with Facebook to explore The Evolution of Social Media for Brands this month!
+In our next blog post, we dive deeper into creative testing best practices and how you can plan and gather your creative assets successfully.
+Also, if you want to learn more about improving your social strategy, watch Part 3 of our Digital Learning Series on-demand with Facebook to explore The Evolution of Social Media for Brands!